-Article 12.5: Archbishop, Coadjutor Bishop, and Auxiliary Bishop
+Article 12.5: Primate and Presiding Archbishop, Coadjutor Bishop, Auxiliary Bishop, and Bishop-Elect

 - § 1.
 Christ the Lord, Son of the living God, came that He might save His people from their sins (cf. Matthew 1:2) and that all men might be sanctified.
 Just as He Himself was sent by the Father, so He also sent His Apostles. (cf. John 20:21) Therefore, He sanctified them, conferring on them the Holy Spirit, so that they also might glorify the Father upon earth and save men, "to the building up of the body of Christ" (Ephesians 4:12), which is the Church. - § 2.
-The bishops themselves, however, having been appointed by the Holy Spirit, are successors of the Apostles as pastors of souls.338 Christ gave the Apostles and their successors the command and the power to teach all nations, to hallow men in the truth, and to feed them.339 - § 3.
+The bishops themselves, however, having been appointed by the Holy Spirit, are successors of the Apostles as pastors of souls.
+Christ gave the Apostles and their successors the command and the power to teach all nations, to hallow men in the truth, and to feed them. - § 3.
 Archbishop is the Bishop Ordinary and is the chief teacher, sanctifier, and shepherd of God's people. - § 4.
-Archbishop will have the title of Primate Presiding Archbishop. - § 5.
-Archbishop will hold the office for life. - § 6.
-Coadjutor Bishop is appointed to assist the Bishop Ordinary in his duties, providing support and guidance in the administration of the Order, with the right of succession upon the death of the Archbishop. - § 7.
+Archbishop will have the title of Primate and Presiding Archbishop. - § 5.
+Archbishop will have the title of Titular Archbishop of Epiphania. - § 6.
+Archbishop will hold the office for life. - § 7.
+Coadjutor Bishop is appointed to assist the Bishop Ordinary in his duties, providing support and guidance in the administration of the Order, with the right of succession upon the death of the Archbishop. - § 8.
 If a Coadjutor Bishop has not be appointed.
-Upon the death of the Archbishop the Board of Directors and Council will convene a meeting for the election of a bishop to be elevated to the Office of Primate Presiding Archbishop. - § 8.
-Auxiliary Bishop is appointed at the request of the Bishop Ordinary to assist him in the governance of the Order. - § 9.
+Upon the death of the Archbishop the Board of Directors and Council will convene a meeting for the election of a bishop to be elevated to the Office of Primate and Presiding Archbishop and Titular Archbishop of Epiphania. - § 9.
+Auxiliary Bishop is appointed at the request of the Bishop Ordinary to assist him in the governance of the Order. - § 10.
 Auxiliary Bishop is appointed to assist the Bishop Ordinary in his duties but does not have the automatic right of succession.